Mandrah

-Mandra (Urdu: مندره) is a town of Tehsil Gujar Khan, Rawalpindi District, Punjab, Pakistan.
-It is also known as the city of Rajputs with castes like Chib, Jasgam and Bhatti.
-Mandra itself is also the chief town of Union Council Mandra which is an administrative subdivision of the Tehsil.
+Mandrah (Urdu: مندره) is a town of Tehsil Gujar Khan, Rawalpindi District, Punjab, Pakistan.
+It is also known as the city of Rajpoots with castes like Janjua, Chib, Jasgam and Bhatti.
+Mandrah itself is also the chief town of Union Council Mandrah which is an administrative subdivision of the Tehsil.
 It is situated approximately 35 km south of Rawalpindi.

 It is located at 33°21'059.89" North, 73° 14' 22.69" East.
+Pothwari, which resembles Punjabi, is the predominant spoken language of the region.